GSAPP-CDP/Smorgasbord/src/content/modules/13-arch-drawing/13-3_rendering.md

 ### Textures & Texture Mapping

-The rest of the materials we need to create aren't homogenous like glass and metal, so we need to use textures: ordinary image files, like JPEGs or PNGs, which get applied to our geometry.
+The rest of the materials we need aren't homogenous like glass and metal, so we need to use textures: ordinary image files, like JPEGs or PNGs, which get applied to our geometry.

 We'll start with the concrete texture of the walls, which show the imprint of the wooden formwork used to pour them.
 For this we can start with a built-in texture.
 Click your wall layer's material slot, then choose "Use a New Material" >> "Import from Material Library...".
 Navigate to "Architectural/Wall/Concrete" and double-click "Conc stripes.rmtl".
 Click "OK" to preview the material in your viewport.